perjansson/yabt2/README.md

-# yabt2
+# Yet Another Burger Tested 2

-Yet Another Burger Tested 2
+YABT2 is a responsive PWA built with Next.js